 The project team will evaluate many facets toward achieving significantly improved building energy performance and, where possible, net-positive energy buildings.
 Potential contributions from evolving green building codes, standards, design and new innovations will be explored.
 The roles of district energy systems and bioenergy sources will be reviewed, as will best practices for increasing building inhabitants’ support for, and engagement with, energy efficiency measures.
 Financing options for energy efficiency retrofits for existing buildings will also be analyzed along with tax and utility-based energy-efficiency incentives, following a rigorous review of international best practices.
 A key outcome will be to generate practical solutions that can be implemented on the ground by building industry professionals and stakeholders.

-Project lead: Dr. Ray Cole, Academic Director, UBC Centre for Interactive Research on Sustainability (CIRS)
+Project lead: Ron Kellett, Director of the School of Architecture and Landscape Architecture, UBC (Project formerly led by Dr. Ray Cole, Academic Director, UBC Centre for Interactive Research on Sustainability)

 - New research provides policy pathway to ultra energy efficient buildings for BC

 - How to accelerate energy efficiency in BC’s buildings: new report

 - Report: Evaluation of Actions and Policies to Reduce Urban GHG Emissions Using Multiple Criteria: A Contribution Towards Energy Efficiency in British Columbia’s Built Environment

 - White Paper: The Path to “Net-Zero Energy” Buildings in BC: The case for action and the role of public policy